DantheCodeRaider/REST-Rant/README.md

 |         |                          |                                                  |

 ## Technologies Used
-Node.js, REACT, Express Server, Dotenv, MongoDB, and Mongoose
+Node.js, Express Server, Dotenv, MongoDB, and Mongoose

 ### Other Technologies used to in development
 Nodemon, and Postman